 ‘Arnistoun’ is marked on Blaeu’s map of the Lothians in a park, then ‘Arnestoun’ on Adair’s map of Midlothian.

 A section was gutted because of dry rot, and is undergoing restoration.
-The house retains fine plasterwork, family portraits and period furniture, and the garden is in a pleasant country setting.
+The house retains fine plasterwork, family portraits and works by Raeburn and Naysmith, period furniture, and the garden is in a pleasant country setting.

 22 Edinburgh Road